Register a birth

-- A father who is not married to the baby's mother does not automatically have parental responsibility for him or her.
+- A father who is not married to the baby's mother does not automatically have parental responsibility for the child

 - It is also possible to gain parental responsibility by later marrying the child's mother.
-The father will need to sign an official agreement with her, or getting a court order.
+The father will need to sign an official agreement with the mother, or get a court order.
 This might be important for those with other children.

 Information you will need to register a birth

 - The date and place of birth.
 If a multiple birth, the times of all individual births will also be needed.